 Dashboards – KPIs and Call to Action

-• KPIs (Key Performance Indicators): The system should provide real-time visibility into performance metrics that are crucial for the business.
-Examples might include project profitability, resource utilization, financial health, etc.
+• KPIs (Key Performance Indicators): Real-time visibility into key performance metrics that are critical for business growth and success.
+Examples include client & project profitability, resource utilization, financial health, etc.

-• Call to Action: Prompting users to take action where necessary, such as approving documents, responding to requests, or updating information.
+• Call to Action: Prompting users to take action where necessary, such as approving documents, responding to requests or updating information.

 Project and Resource Management